-- 100% of our research impact was classed as outstanding or very considerable in terms of reach and significance
+- 100% of our impact case studies were rated as outstanding or very considerable in terms of their reach and significance.

-- 72% of our research outputs were classed as world leading or internationally excellent compared to 45% in RAE2008
+- 78.8% of our research outputs were rated as world-leading or internationally excellent in terms of originality, significance and rigour.

 Impact case studies

 We submitted three significant impact case studies demonstrating the breadth of our activities across the following areas: